 It is so easy to get caught up in the excitement of traveling to new places that you don’t really care that you might eat, drink and relax so much that your clothes won’t fit afterwards.
-And when you’re working while traveling, you can be so busy balancing the two that you don’t watch what you eat like you otherwise might.
+And when you work and travel, you can be so busy balancing the two that you don’t watch what you eat like you otherwise might.
 But then your vacation is over or you’re caught up with your work, and now you’ve got some weight to lose.

 No one wants to gain weight while traveling.
 Some people assume it’s inevitable and don’t try to avoid it.
 Other people do at least try but usually end up gaining weight anyway.
 But did you know you can actually lose weight while traveling?